12 Recommendations on How To Buy The Best Pedicure Spa Chair For Sale

 - Will acetone ruin my new pedicure spa?

 During the pedicure process, sometimes nail polish remover accidently drips or spills on to the base of your pedicure spa chair.
 Some worry the harsh acetone in the nail polish remover ruins the beautiful finish of the base.
 But fear not.
 Most pedicure chair bases, regardless of brand, are either acetone proof or acetone resistant.
-So which do you have?
-It’s probably a good idea to find out before you get too sloppy with the nail polish remover.
-In the case of the units from J&A USA, those bases with an acrylic finish are acetone resistant.
+It is probably a good idea to find out before buy them and get too sloppy with the nail polish remover.
+In the case of the units from J&A USA their spas vary some bases have an acrylic finish that are acetone resistant.
 This means if polish remover gets on the base and it’s cleaned up rather quickly, the base should be unharmed.
 J&A USA bases with gel coats are acetone proof, so nail polish remover can stay on the base for long periods of time with no threat of damage being done to the unit.

-- What’s the difference between no plumbing or pipeless?
+- What’s the difference between no plumbing or pipeless pedicure chair?

 It’s the question that’s asked repeatedly.
 How can I tell if a pedicure spa chair is no plumbing or pipeless?
 A no plumbing pedicure spa chair has a removable foot tub which needs to be filled manually with water for each client.
 With a no plumbing unit, there isn’t any water supply pipe connected to the basin.
 All new pedicure spa chairs on the market employ pipeless technology.
 Pipeless pedicure chairs use small whirlpool jet motors to circulate the water in the foot bath.
 This process is much more sanitary than the old way of using pipes to circulate the water.
 The use of pipes allowed bacteria to sit and collect in the system.

 - What are my color options?